microsoft/workshop-library/full/intro-git-github-version-control/workshop-designer.md

 Workshop milestones:
 - Learn about Version Control.
-- Install Git.
+- Install and configure Git.
-- Configure Git.
 - Create a Git local repository.
-- Make changes in the local repository.
-- Add and commit the changes.
+- Make changes, add, and commit them.
 - Review the repository's history.
 - Learn about remotes.
-- Create a GitHub repository.
-- Clone a GitHub repository locally.
+- Create a GitHub repository and clone it locally.
 - Make changes and push to GitHub.
-- Fork another developer's repository.
-- Make a small contribution.
-- Create a pull request.
+- Fork another developer's repository and make a pull request.